ebikatsudon/VTubeStudio/Item-Scenes-and-Item-Hotkeys.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/item_scene_setup.png]]

 You have to give your _Item Scene_ a name, which will be used to identify the scene.
 No duplicate names are allowed.
-Additionally, you can also add a
+Additionally, you can also add a **"Item Scene Group"** (just called **"Group"** from here on).

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/item_scene_hotkey_setup.png]]